How To Use A CRM For Nonprofits For Better Daily Management

 How Does My Nonprofit Benefit?

-As we now know, the basic functionality of a CRM software is to gather data about the people an organization interacts with, or wants to interact with.
-For nonprofit organizations, a great way to gather this data is to use an online membership tool.
+As we now know, the basic functionality of CRM software is to gather data about the people an organization interacts with or wants to interact with.
+And these days with all of the different cloud hosting solutions and free cloud storage for nonprofits, there are hundreds of ways to improve data management.
+A CRM is just the tip of the iceberg!

-Pro Tip: It is always good to air on the side of caution and only collect the data you really need!
+Pro Tip: It is always better to err on the side of caution and only collect the data you really need!

 Traditionally, a member would register by filling out a registration form with a pen and paper.
 That information would likely be copied onto another paper document or into an Excel sheet.